Microsoft Planner vs Asana

 FAQ

-Microsoft Planner pricing: Included in Microsoft 365 plans, starting at $5 per user per month.
+- Microsoft Planner pricing: basic Planner is bundled into most Microsoft 365 business subscriptions, and the standalone Planner Plan 1 is $10 per user per month.
 Asana pricing: Free for basic use, with premium features starting at $10.99 per user per month.
 Confirm the latest pricing on each vendor site before deciding.